runtimeverification/k/README.md

 # Introduction

-The K Framework is a tool for designing and modeling programming languages, systems, and more.
+The K Framework is a tool for designing and modeling programming languages and software/hardware systems.
-At the core of the K Framework is a language called K.
+At the core of the K Framework is a programming, modeling, and specification language called K.
 The K Framework includes tools for compiling K specifications to build interpreters, model checkers, verifiers, associated documentation, and more.